-Flag of Aruba
+Flag of aruba

 Description and proportions of the flag of Aruba

-The history of the flag of Aruba
+History of the flag of Aruba

-Aruba Island as part of the Leeward Islands wasIt opened at the beginning of the XVI century by the Spanish.
-A century later, the island was captured by the Dutch, and gradually turned into an agricultural appendage of the Netherlands.
-During the colonial state flag Aruba flag served as the Netherlands, and only in 1976 the islanders gained independence and its own flag.
+The island of Aruba, part of the Leeward Islands, was discovered at the beginning of the 16th century by the Spaniards.
+A century later, the island was invaded by the Dutch and gradually turned into an agricultural appendage of the Netherlands.
+During the years of colonial dependence, the flag of the Netherlands served as the national flag of Aruba, and only in 1976 the islanders received independence and their own flag.

 The flag of Aruba is extremely revered in the country.
 Flag Day is celebrated annually on March 18 and is widely celebrated in Aruba.
 Locals organize carnival and fairs in honor of their state symbol, in which numerous tourists also take part..